rebeccabilbro/titanic/README.md

 ## STEP ONE: EXPLORATORY ANALYSIS
 Start by cloning this repository.

-__Anaconda users__: you should have everything you need, but _if_ you find you are missing anything, type this into the command line:
+__Anaconda users__: you should have everything you need, but _if_ you find you are missing anything, type this into the command line (replace <package> with whatever package you want to install):

     conda install -c https://conda.anaconda.org/blaze <package>